jakwings/node-temp-fs/README.md

 ### tempfs.openSync([options]): file

 The synchronous version of `tempfs.open`.
+It will throw when an error happens.

 ### tempfs.mkdir([options], [callback])